 Invest a lot more in Rail, Mass Transit and Broadband

 As a party, we are committed to investing in public transport in order to shorten commute times, cut air pollution and lastly grow our economy.
 Our proposal is to improve existing commuter lines as well building new and re-opening old lines to improve capacity.
-Furthermore, we’d also invest in light rail and trams across all major cities of Scotland as well as invest in stations to transform them into transport hubs.
-Moreover, we would make the railway greener by expanding electrification, reducing the use of diesel trains.
-Lastly, we would introduce a Scotland-wide smart card system for all forms of transport.
-Moreover, as a party, we would make the case for a High-Speed Rail (HS4) that would cover the whole of the UK, with continued progress to a route through Scotland from London.
-Lastly, we would give all 32 councils areas in Scotland, the power to integrate all forms of transport locally.
+In addition, we’d also invest in light rail and trams across all major cities of Scotland as well as invest in stations to transform them into transport hubs.
+Moreover, we would make the railway greener by expanding electrification, reducing the use of diesel trains as well introducing a Scotland-wide smart card system for all forms of transport: we would give all 32 councils areas in Scotland, the power to integrate all forms of transport locally.
+Lastly, as a party, we would make the case for a High-Speed Rail (HS4) that would cover the whole of the UK, with continued progress to a route through Scotland (as far north as Inverness) from London.

 Given that the internet has become such an integral part of our lives and that the pandemic has evidently exposed the glaring digital divide that exists between rural and urban parts of Scotland – the Scottish Liberal Party are committed to ensuring investment in Broadband within catch up zones to ensure that everyone has access to digital services that they need in order to prosper and thus no one is left behind.